Plasmoid identification and statistics in two-dimensional Harris sheet and GRMHD simulations: Introduction

-Fully kinetic PIC methods assume a collisionless pair (electon + positron) plasma description \citep[cf.][for a review]{kagan15} and are considered first principle as it naturally imposes both a spatial and temporal scale (via the plasma oscillation frequency $\omega_p$ with $c/\omega_p$ and $\omega_p^{-1}$).
-The velocities, paths, and energies of these individually tracked particles (that can be grouped) have been described in numerous studies; (Harris) current sheets (in 2D, and 3D \citealt[][add more]{cerutti14a}), uniform starting density (and pressure) setups to investigate magnetic turbulence \citep[see, e.g.,][]{comisso19,borgogno22}, and spherical (general relativistic) setups that are associated with accretion onto the compact object and/or interactions within it's magnetosphere (for black holes; \citealt{parfrey19,crinquand20,crinquand21,elmellah22,elmellah23}, or neutron stars; \citealt{chen14,philippov18,guepin20,cerutti21}).
-Although PIC methods are instrumental in, e.g., understanding the origin of non-thermal emission, it remains confined to microscopic plasma scales which makes interpretation at astrophysically large scales difficult.
+Fully kinetic PIC methods generally assume a collisionless description that consists of ion-electron, electron-positron (pair), or ion-pair plasma \citep[][for a review]{kagan15}.
+These methods are considered first principle as they naturally impose both a spatial (``skin depth'' $c/\omega_p$) and temporal ($\omega_p^{-1}$) scale via the plasma oscillation frequency $\omega_p= {\scriptstyle \sqrt{4\pi n q^2 / w_n m}}$, where $n$, $q$, $m$, $w_n$ are the particle number density, charge, mass, and enthalpy, respectively.
+While MHD methods only describe the plasma's bulk motion and characteristics, PIC methods track the velocities, trajectories, and energies of individual particles.
+Collisionless plasma studies have been conducted to investigate various physical scenarios; isolated (Harris) current sheets in 2D \citep{cerutti12,nalewajko15,kagan16,sironi16,petropoulou18} and 3D \citep{sironi14,cerutti14a,guo16,werner17}, configurations investigating magnetic turbulence \citep{comisso19,borgogno22,bacchini22}, and (general-relativistic) accretion simulations describing plasma within the magnetosphere of compact objects (for black holes; \citealt{parfrey19,crinquand20,crinquand21,elmellah22,elmellah23}, or neutron stars; \citealt{chen14,philippov18,guepin20,cerutti21}).
+Although PIC methods are instrumental in, e.g., understanding the origin of non-thermal emission, they remain confined to microscopic plasma scales, which makes interpretation at astrophysically large scales difficult.